christophstrasen/SceneBuilder/readme.md

 _A scene composition framework for Project Zomboid (Build 42), Single Player_

+---

+[Steam Workshop → SceneBuilder [b42]](https://steamcommunity.com/sharedfiles/filedetails/?id=3594105442)

+> Do **not** copy this repo into your mod but use it as a required dependency instead.

+---

-SceneBuilder lets you declaratively **spawn in-world scenes** — corpses, containers, clutter, blood, and more — using a Lua DSL.
+SceneBuilder lets modders **spawn in-world scenes** in a **declarative** fashion — corpses, containers, clutter, blood, and more — using a Lua DSL.
 Scenes are conceptually similar to **vanilla randomized stories** (e.g. from `RBBasic`) or **ItemStories** ([Steam Workshop → ItemStories B42](https://steamcommunity.com/sharedfiles/filedetails/?id=3569303590)).

 Unlike those, SceneBuilder scenes are **not automatically distributed** into the world of Project Zomboid but are **meant to be used by modders** for any purpose.